-As reported to the ASX on 13 June and 4 July, 2017, systematic rock channel chip samples were taken over 150m of continuous exposure and 33 were submitted for assay.
-Assay results are summarised in Table 3 for the main mineralised horizon, while details of all samples and their locations are provided in Figure 4.
+Underground mapping and sampling along the Level 7 drives has outlined new areas of significant high grade mineralisation at Las Espadas (Figure 2).
+Systematic rock channel chip samples were taken over 150m of continuous exposure and 33 were submitted for assay.
+Assay results are summarised in Table 3 for the main mineralised horizon.
+For further details please refer to the ASX announcement on Las Espadas on 4 July, 2017.